prayagupa/learnyouascala.fm/README.md

 Case classes can be seen as plain and immutable data-holding objects that should exclusively depend on their constructor arguments.
 ```

 * What is the difference between a Java future and a Scala future?
+(TC, 2015)
 * What is the difference between `unapply` and `apply`, when would you use them?

 ```scala